gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 1.  **Scalability (Horizontal)**

     NoSQL is designed for horizontal scalability.
 This means that a NoSQL database can handle large volumes of data by distributing it across multiple servers (sharding).
-Thus, they allow developers to utilize cheaper, standard server machines, which can be more cost-efficient.
+Thus, it allows developers to utilize cheaper, standard server machines, which can be more cost-efficient.

 2.  **Schema flexibility**